microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     cd ..
     ```

-4. Build the docker image: Install the dependencies of the transformer examples and modified transformers into the base ORT Docker image.
+4. Build the docker image

+    Install the dependencies of the transformer examples and modified transformers into the base ORT Docker image.

     ```bash
     docker build --network=host -f docker/Dockerfile . --rm --pull -t onnxruntime-gpt